shishuwu/myBootApp/README.md

 ### Spring Security - Customized UserDetailsService ###
-In memory user/password/role is not suitable for product.
+In memory user/password/role is not suitable for production environment.
 We need to get them from database or somewhere else.
 So you could define your own authentication service:

 	 public class MyUserDetailService implements UserDetailsService {